mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_cluster.html.markdown

 * `compute_min_instance_size` - Minimum instance size to which your cluster can automatically scale (such as M10).
 * `compute_max_instance_size` - Maximum instance size to which your cluster can automatically scale (such as M40).

+#### Advanced Configuration

+* `default_read_concern` - [Default level of acknowledgment requested from MongoDB for read operations](https://docs.mongodb.com/manual/reference/read-concern/) set for this cluster.
+MongoDB 4.4 clusters default to [available](https://docs.mongodb.com/manual/reference/read-concern-available/).
+* `default_write_concern` -  [Default level of acknowledgment requested from MongoDB for write operations](https://docs.mongodb.com/manual/reference/write-concern/) set for this cluster.
+MongoDB 4.4 clusters default to [1](https://docs.mongodb.com/manual/reference/write-concern/).
+* `fail_index_key_too_long` - When true, documents can only be updated or inserted if, for all indexed fields on the target collection, the corresponding index entries do not exceed 1024 bytes.
+When false, mongod writes documents that exceed the limit but does not index them.
+* `javascript_enabled` - When true, the cluster allows execution of operations that perform server-side executions of JavaScript.
+When false, the cluster disables execution of those operations.
+* `minimum_enabled_tls_protocol` - Sets the minimum Transport Layer Security (TLS) version the cluster accepts for incoming connections.Valid values are:

+  - TLS1_0
+  - TLS1_1
+  - TLS1_2

+* `no_table_scan` - When true, the cluster disables the execution of any query that requires a collection scan to return results.
+When false, the cluster allows the execution of those operations.
+* `oplog_size_mb` - The custom oplog size of the cluster.
+Without a value that indicates that the cluster uses the default oplog size calculated by Atlas.
+* `sample_size_bi_connector` - Number of documents per database to sample when gathering schema information.
+Defaults to 100.
+Available only for Atlas deployments in which BI Connector for Atlas is enabled.
+* `sample_refresh_interval_bi_connector` - Interval in seconds at which the mongosqld process re-samples data to create its relational schema.
+The default value is 300.
+The specified value must be a positive integer.
+Available only for Atlas deployments in which BI Connector for Atlas is enabled.

 ## Attributes Reference